 Examining your monthly spending almost always will provide a savings opportunity.
 Are you interested in saving money?
 Who isn’t?
 Let’s go through a little exercise and examine how we have been spending our money.
 First, we want to take a look at our bank statements and all of our credit card statements over the past three months.
 Cash expenditures should be recorded for the same time period for this exercise as well.
-For most of us the use of Cash has fallen over the past ten years.
-Debit Cards have eliminated the need to carry cash like we use to fifteen years ago.
+For most of us, the use of Cash has fallen over the past ten years.
+Debit Cards have eliminated the need to carry cash as we use to fifteen years ago.

 How much Spending Cash do you use each month?